rubensworks/graphql-to-sparql.js/README.md

 A utility package that allows you to convert GraphQL queries to SPARQL or SPARQL algebra, using a (simplied) [JSON-LD context](https://www.w3.org/TR/json-ld/#the-context).
+Such queries are also known as GraphQL-LD queries.

 Supported JSON-LD context features:
 * Key-value mapping between shorthands and URIs.